Yes, There Are Asset & Income Protection Strategies to Help

 - A state of New Jersey County Department of Veteran’s Affairs official.

-The new VA rules and strict eligibility requirements make it essential that you hire an experienced consultant to assist you.
+The new VA rules adopted in 2018 and strict eligibility requirements make it essential that you consult with an experienced advisor to assist you.

 Fredrick P. Niemann, Esq. is a caring, sensitive NJ Attorney that can offer you qualified professional planning and assistance.
 Please call him toll-free at (855) 376-5291 or email him at email@example.com today to set up an office consultation.